Marumbi, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 January

-If you visit Marumbi during January, you might see that it is consistently hot.
+If you vacation in Marumbi during January, you will probably notice that it can be very hot.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the high 60s F (low 10s C).

 What to wear/what to pack: